Language-Agnostic Modeling of Source Reliability on Wikipedia: Results

-Finally, we consider all topics together and analyse the performance of our model when trained with different training strategies and tested on each language.
+Finally, we consider all topics together and analyze the performance of our model when trained with different training strategies and tested on each language.
 In particular, we test whether models trained on higher-resource data would be helpful to those in lower-resource settings.
 In Figure~\ref{fig:RQ3_experiments} we aggregate the corresponding results by languages of similar resourcefulness: the top panel shows how for many languages the different models perform significantly better, same as, or worse than a random model (according to Mann-Whitney tests with Bonferroni correction), the center panel shows the same, but compared to the native model, and the bottom panel shows the distribution of F1 macro scores.
 We find that F1 scores are generally lower when training a model on the English dataset and applying it to low-resource languages, confirming that cross-language adaptation can be problematic, even if a high-resource language such as English is used.
 However, when training on all high-resource languages or all languages together, the performance for low-resource languages significantly increases.
-This suggests that including a plurality of languages in training data may capture a variety of user behaviours that are transferable to lower-resource languages.
+This suggests that including a plurality of languages in training data may capture a variety of user behaviors that are transferable to lower-resource languages.

-Nonetheless, each language-specific dataset has its own biases connected to the amount of data available, temporal peculiarities of the articles and their edits, and the volume of editorial activity.
+Nonetheless, each language-specific dataset has its own biases connected to the amount of data available, temporal peculiarities of the articles and their edits, and the volume of editing activity.
 To alleviate potential difficulties in adapting feature values between languages, we normalize each dataset using quantile normalization (converting feature values to ranks).
 This approach further improves the performance of the all-language model adaptation, even on average performing better than the native models.
+In more detail, the model outperforms a random classifier in more than 65\% of low-resource settings, and even outperforms native models in 47\% of these cases, while being on par with it in 21\%.
+Notably, models trained solely on English fail to generalize well to low-resource languages, performing worse than random in over 70\% of cases—highlighting the distinct editorial behaviors across linguistic communities.

-Finally, since the size of the dataset increases with the combination of topics, we train the classifier with the maximum tree depth of 3 instead of 1 but do not find a substantial increase in performance.
+Finally, since the size of the dataset increases with the combination of topics, we train the classifier with the maximum tree depth of 3 instead of 1, but do not find a substantial increase in performance.